Collider phenomenology of a unified leptoquark model: Introduction

-In this paper we show that when releasing the symmetry conditions on the Yukawa matrices while still staying within the well-known minimal model, we can accommodate the $R_{K^{(*)}}$ anomalies without violating any other experimental bound.
-The corresponding parameter space is quite restricted which implies that the properties of the additional scalars are fixed to a high degree.
+In this paper we show that when releasing the symmetry conditions on the Yukawa matrices significant deviations from the SM values of $R_{K^{(*)}}$ in the direction indicated by the experiment can be accommodated without violating any other experimental bound.
+In the scheme under consideration, the scalar leptoquark $R_2$ couples dominantly to the electrons; needless to say, in such a case one cannot address the discrepancies observed in the angular distributions of the decay $B\to K^* \mu^+ \mu^-$~\cite{Aaij:2015oid}.
+On the other hand, the allowed parameter space is quite restricted which implies that the properties of the additional scalars are fixed to a high degree.
 Consequently, this leads to rather specific predictions for LHC searches.

-The paper is organized as follows: in \cref{sec:model} we summarize the main features of the model with a particular focus on aspects relevant for the $B$-physics anomalies.
-In \cref{sec:lowenergy} we discuss various constraints stemming from low energy data and their consequences for the properties of the new scalars.
-This is followed by discussion on the resulting collider phenomenology in \cref{sec:collider}.
+The paper is organized as follows: in \cref{sec:model} we summarize the main features of the model with a particular focus on its aspects relevant for the $B$-physics anomalies.
+In \cref{sec:lowenergy} we discuss various constraints stemming from the low energy data and their consequences for the properties of the new scalars.
+This is followed by a discussion of the resulting collider phenomenology in \cref{sec:collider}.
 A brief summary is given in \cref{sec:conclusions}.